- Life & Money

 - Warehouses

-By law, a REIT must pass on (distribute) at least 90 percent of its income in the form of dividends, or else risk losing its status as a REIT and, by extension, the preferable tax treatment that makes the business model possible.
-For this reason, REITs are extremely popular among investors looking for income generation in their portfolios.
+By law, a REIT must pass on (distribute) at least 90 percent of its income in the form of dividends; otherwise the REIT risks losing its status as a REIT and the preferable tax treatment that makes the business model possible.
+So, REITs are extremely popular among investors looking for income generation in their portfolios.

 Types of REITs

-There are three varieties of REITs that investors should be aware of, each with its own unique benefits, risks and means of operating: equity REITs, mortgage REITs and hybrid REITS.
+There are three varieties of REITs to be aware of, each with its own unique benefits, risks and means of operating: equity REITs, mortgage REITs and hybrid REITS.

 An equity REIT is a business that directly owns and operates income-generating real estate.
 Income is typically generated through rent payments.
 Equity REITs are the most common type of REIT.